citp/privacy-policy-historical/c/ca/cat/catchannel.com.md

  Give us your opinion on
 Animal Network Privacy Policy

+|

+very good!

+**Marla, Atlanta, GA
+Posted: 3/26/2009 10:20:30 PM**

+---

 In the contest (under your tab for contests) for most colorful there's an entry of a Maine coon called Bob Cat.
 It was entered in the contest late last night.
 He had 51 votes almost immediately.
 When the siamese call Ollie started to get close to the 51 votes Bob Cat had the total went almost immediately again (within 1 hour) to 101.
 I think the owner is Stacking the vote. (possibly by using fakes email addresses)
 Please investigate it's not fair.
 Thank you,
 Kenneth Buck

 **Kenneth Buck, Clearwater, FL
 Posted: 9/9/2006 6:02:25 PM**

----